What to Know About Product Photography Pricing

 If you know the number of images required and the different categories of photographs, you can find a ‘per image’ price.
 This gives certainty to both the photographer and the client over price.

-By-the-image pricing also decreases as the amount of images increases:
+By-the-image pricing also decreases as the number of images increases:

 As you can see, when divvying up the price per image, the increments are larger.
 That’s because it is less work to take images than it is to cover each product category.